microsoft/Microsoft-Fabric-workload-development-sample/docs/WDKv2-Setup.md

 ## Test your workload

 ### Run your workload:
-After you have completed all the steps you are ready to test the workload.
+After you have completed all of the above steps, you are ready to test the workload.
-Start the workload in Development mode:
+Start the workload in development mode:
-1. Run npm start in the Frontend folder
+1. Run `npm start` from within the Frontend folder
 1. Navigate to the Fabric portal.
-Head to Admin Settings and enable the following tenant settings:
+Head to the Admin Portal settings and enable the following tenant settings:
   ![Setup Test](./media/Setup-Test-1.jpg)
 2. Navigate to the Fabric Developer Settings and enable the Fabric Developer Mode:
    ![Setup Test](./media/Setup-Test-2.jpg)
-4. Find the [`workload-dev-mode.json`](../config/DevGateway/workload-dev-mode.json) file.
+4. Find the [`config/DevGateway/workload-dev-mode.json`](../config/DevGateway/workload-dev-mode.json) file.
 Fill in `ManifestPackageFilePath` with the path to your project directory and the `WorkspaceGuid`.
 5. Start the Development Gateway:

 [!NOTE]
->If you're not using Windows, you need to run the DevGateway in a Docker container as described in [DevGateway Container](https://github.com/microsoft/Microsoft-Fabric-workload-development-sample/blob/main/tools/DevGatewayContainer/README.md).
+>If you're not using Windows, you might find it easier to run the DevGateway in a Docker container as described in [DevGateway Container](https://github.com/microsoft/Microsoft-Fabric-workload-development-sample/blob/main/tools/DevGatewayContainer/README.md).

     1. Open **PowerShell** and navigate to the **DevGateway** folder.

-    2. In PowerShell, run the command: `.\Microsoft.Fabric.Workload.DevGateway.exe`.
+    2. Run the command:
+    .\Microsoft.Fabric.Workload.DevGateway.exe -DevMode:<absolute_path_to_workload-dev-mode.json>

     When the output shows the message *info: DevGateway started*. the workload is running successfully.
-    ```powershell
-    .\Microsoft.Fabric.Workload.DevGateway.exe -DevMode:<absolute_path_to_workload-dev-mode.json>
-    ```

 ### Test the Frontend Application:
-If you are using the latest version of our WDK, you can test out a component that we have built to generate a FE Token to access the APIs.
+In this version of our WDK sample, there is a component that will generate a FE Token to access the APIs.
 To try this out:

 1. Navigate to `https://app.fabric.microsoft.com/workloads/<WORKLOAD_NAME>/client-sdk-playground`
 2. Open the “Frontend Authentication (Private-Preview)” tab